 In accordance with these guidelines, Cornell has mandated that all non-essential, Cornell-related travel be prohibited through the 2020–2021 academic year.
-As such, we plan to launch CAU’s first overseas trip after the spring semester ends in early June 2021.
+As such, we plan to launch CAU’s first overseas trip when the fall semester begins in August 2021.

 We’re working closely with our seasoned tour operators to follow best practices and address the uncertain nature of travel in 2021 and beyond.
 Every one of our participants will need to determine for themselves the level of risk they’re willing to accept when traveling.